24 Good Reasons for Leaving a Job + How to Explain Them

 Long commutes and work hours

 Whether your job is a typical 9 to 5 or you’re doing 12-hour shifts, a long commute can take a lot of time out of your day without giving anything in return.
-If you’re already at work, at least you’re getting paid, but if it takes you two hours to get there and back, that time can be seen as wasted.
+If you’re already at work, at least you’re getting paid, but if you spend two unpaid hours commuting every day, that time can significantly cut into your rest, family time, or personal projects.

 Similarly, if you’re regularly forced to do overtime and you come home exhausted, it makes sense that you’d want to find a job that aligns better with your life.